 Metrics are essential to determine the performance of a clinical trial.
 However, defining what those metrics are, how to select them, and why they’re valuable is not a straightforward process.

-Technology used in clinical trials has made standardization of metrics far simpler, as data is more easily collected and aggregated.
+Technology used in clinical trials has made standardization of metrics far simpler as data is more easily collected and aggregated.
 Having standardized metrics makes it easier for all clinical trial stakeholders to understand why these measurements are being used.
-However, as we will see later on, standardization of metrics can sometimes result in missed KPIs and KRIs are specific to a particular trial.
+However, as we will see later on, standardization of metrics can sometimes result in missed key performance metrics and key risk indicators specific to a particular trial.

 In this post, we explore the importance of getting the selection of clinical trial metrics correct and how best to ensure that all stakeholders understand what they mean and why they’re being used.

 Before study staff can decide on which metrics matter, they need to know what answers they want from the research.
-This strategy helps determine the most important metrics, explains April Schultz at Forte Research.
+This strategy helps determine the most important metrics.
 The next step is to base further and more specific metrics on those fundamental metrics.
 Second-tier metrics include measuring performance and processes.